MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 To use this parameter, one of the following statements must be true:

-- The policy must already include email messages (the ExchangeLocation property value is already All).
+- The policy already includes email messages (the ExchangeLocation property value is already All).
 - Use `-AddExchangeLocation All` in the same command with this parameter.

 You can't use this parameter with the ExchangeSenderException or ExchangeSenderMemberOfException parameters.